-Below are schools' Comprehensive School Improvement Plans (CSIP) and related documents as of January 2019.
-Principals and administrators may revise them throughout the year, so updates are uploaded here in mid-April*, June**, and September***; the newest material is at the top of the PDF.
+Below are schools' Comprehensive School Improvement Plans (CSIP) and related documents for 2019.
+Principals and administrators could revise them throughout the year, so updates were uploaded here in mid-April*, June**, and September***; the newer material is at the top.
 Be sure to refresh your webpage to see the latest versions.
 Individual CSIPs are also available in the School Quick Links on each school's homepage.
 Note: All files will be replaced as schools start fresh in January 2020.

 For specific questions, please call the school directly.